 - Early days: Although the ONT token has great potential, the project is still in its very early days.

-And that’s the end of my Ontology coin guide!
-Although cryptocurrency can be quite complex in general, the Ontology project can be even more difficult to understand as the concept is unique!
-However, I hope I have cleared everything up for you.
+That’s the end of my Ontology coin guide!
+Although understanding crypto can be challenging, in general, I hope I have cleared everything up for you regarding the Ontology project.

 So, what do you think about the Ontology crypto project?
 Do you think it will be a success?
-I think that it has the potential to go mainstream, as it would be ideal for small-to-medium businesses who do not have the expertise to implement their own blockchain.
+I think that it has potential and can be ideal for small-to-medium businesses that do not have the expertise to implement their own blockchain.

 What’re your thoughts after reading this guide?
 Let me know in the comments!